-The wise men headed off for Bethlehem and were delighted to see that the star was traveling before them until it came to rest over the place where the child was.
+The Wise Men headed off for Bethlehem and were delighted to see that the star was travelling before them until it came to rest over the place where the child was.
 They went into the house and found Mary and the baby.
-They fell down and worshiped him.
-Opening their treasures, they offered him gifts of gold and frankincense and myrrh.
+They fell down and worshipped him.
+Opening their treasures, they offered him gifts of gold, frankincense and myrrh.

 And so it is clear from the Bible that King Herod was a cunning and evil tyrant.

 Although history outside the Bible does not mention the ‘Massacre of the Innocents,’ it is pretty much in agreement about Herod’s character.
 He was a paranoid murderer who bumped off members of his own family.
 But on the world stage, he was a brilliant diplomat.
 He kept Judea semi-independent from the Romans, and used his wealth to rebuild his capital, Jerusalem, into a magnificent city.
 Despite being a baddy, he is known for his achievements as Herod the Great.

 So who was Herod the Great?
 To work backwards, he died around the time that Mary gave birth to Jesus.
 In fact, if you know a little bit about Herod’s life, you can get a feel for the world into which Jesus was born.
 Herod lived at the same time as Queen Cleopatra of Egypt and his life is entwined with her story.